FirelyTeam/firely-docs/vonk/features/artifactresolution.rst

 Loading profiles from Simplifier
 ================================

-You can already POST or PUT StructureDefinitions to Vonk in the :ref:`Administration API <administration>` so it can use them for validation.
+You can already POST or PUT StructureDefinitions to Vonk in the :ref:`administration_api` so it can use them for validation.

 But if you have several StructureDefinitions in a Simplifier project, you can tell Vonk where to find them, and then issue the command to actually load them.